Share This Article

 3rd infusion (25 sec): less intense vegetal flavours in combination with floral notes.
 Still some subtle peaches in the finish and aftertaste.

 4th infusion (30 sec): liquor is a bit lighter.
 Very subtle vegetal flavours that are also noticeable during the aftertaste.
 It’s mainly floral notes that dominate this steep.

 5th infusion (35 sec): subtle floral flavours with vegetal notes in the finish and aftertaste.
 I experienced a chalky mouthfeel after this infusion.

 6th infusion (40 sec): no floral flavours anymore and only light vegetal notes.
 I think the leaves gave everything they had.

 Want to read about an oolong tea that was pressed into cakes?
 Read my notes of the Zhang Ping Shui Xian Floral.

 I did not know what I was expecting of this tea so it’s difficult to come up with a conclusion.
-I did not think the tea would taste like it does and I was caught by surprise.
+I did not think the tea would taste as it does and I was caught by surprise.
 For me, the vegetal flavours were a bit too intense to fully enjoy this tea but the butteriness made up for it.
 Infusion 3, 4 and 5 were the best ones, in my opinion, because the green flavours were not as intense.
 I also noticed a peachy sweetness, which formed quite a contrast to the vegetal flavour profile.
 For me, this tea is a 7.5/10 as I am not looking for oolong teas with these flavours.
 I’m happy that I tried this tea and I will also enjoy it when I have an opportunity but I will not go looking for this tea.
 If you are a fan of vegetal flavours, I suggest giving it a try!
 It’s unlike any oolong I have tasted before, which makes it an interesting tea.
 Trying something new is always exciting!